 You will not get this money back, the bail agent can also ask you to sign over collateral property like house, car or jewelry.
 That will helps as guarantee the defendant will show up for the court.

-The bail agent will post the bond once the premium has been paid and any collateral has been signed over.
+The bail agent (such as aladdin bail bonds) will post the bond once the premium has been paid and any collateral has been signed over.
 Then the defendant will be released from jail.
 The process of bailing someone out can take a short time or several hours depending on how crowded the jail is.

 After defendant’s release, he must show up for all court proceedings and meet any condition set by the bail agent.
 If the defendant fails to appear in court the bail agent will required to pay the full bail amount, which in our example is five thousand dollars.